 How to Submit Official Transcripts

-International students may submit official transcripts/mark sheets/certificate via postal service.
-Please send documents to the following address:
+International students may submit scanned copies of official transcripts/mark sheets/certificate via e-mail or paper documents by postal service.
+Please send scanned documents by e-mail to firstname.lastname@example.org.
+Paper documents may be sent to the following address:

 Western Kentucky University